 What is FogAtlas

-FogAtlas is an architectural framework and a software platform for negotiating the resources, orchestrating the workload and helping the operations in a multi-tier, highly distributed, heterogeneous and decentralized Cloud Computing environment like the one foreseen by the Fog Computing paradigm.
+FogAtlas is an architectural framework and a software platform for orchestrating cloud-native applications and helping the operations in a multi-tier, highly distributed, heterogeneous and decentralized Cloud Computing environment like the one foreseen by the Fog Computing paradigm.
 The main features offered are:

-Set-up, monitoring, operations and automatic fleet management of a multi-tier, distributed Cloud infrastructure;
+Set-up, monitoring, operations and fleet management of a multi-tier, distributed Cloud infrastructure;

 Zero-touch deployment and orchestration of containerized applications, resource allocation and workload placement;

-Therefore, the problems that FogAtlas aims to solve are mainly related with fleet management, workload orchestration and negotiation of resources in an environment where different tenants and/or applications compete for the same resources.
+Therefore, the problems that FogAtlas aims to solve are mainly related with fleet management and workload orchestration in an environment where different tenants and/or applications compete for the same resources.
 Of course such a context adds many “degrees of freedom” with respect to similar problems in a centralized and homogeneous cluster of resources: resources and services belonging to distributed clusters are disparate, provide different capabilities and are widespread on different locations, connected to data centers (e.g. the Public Cloud) with a network that is not always reliable and/or able to guarantee requested performances.
-The process of negotiating resources and scheduling the workload takes into account different parameters and embrace novel policies with respect to the ones currently used: for instance the location, the network characteristics, the computational profile and the kind/model of a given physical resource are taken into account in order to efficiently allocate resources and schedule the workload.
+The process of scheduling the workload takes into account different parameters and embrace novel policies with respect to the ones currently used: for instance the location, the network characteristics, the computational profile and the kind/model of a given physical resource are taken into account in order to efficiently allocate resources and schedule the workload.

 As explained, FogAtlas aims at easing the management and operations of a Fog Computing infrastructure extending current technologies more suited for the Cloud Computing context.